zll-hust/AV-VISSIM/README.md

-# Evaluating Equity Impacts of Connected and Automated Vehicles: A Model Integrating Public Transit and Automobiles
+# Equity Impacts of Connected and Automated Vehicles in Multimodal Urban Transport Networks

 ## Introduction